 5

 Option B: Original buyer cannot proceed.
-They withdraw, and seller may accept the new offer.
+They withdraw, and the seller may accept the new offer.

-If the original buyer's home sells before a new offer comes in, the condition may be removed and the deal can proceed as a firm transaction.
+If the original buyer's home sells before a new offer comes in, the condition may be removed and the deal can proceed as a firm transaction — without the time clause ever being triggered.

 For Buyers